thestevenbell/AmazonAlexaSkill_FluReport/README.md

   <b>Dialog model</b>
   <p>
-  User: "Alexa, open Flu Report"
+  User: "Alexa, open Influenza Info"
   <p>
-  Alexa: ""Hi, Flu Report can tell you the level of flu in each state or get you a list of states where the CDC has classified the level of flu as widespread.
-Would you like to get a State flu report or to know which states have widespread flu?";"
+  Alexa: ""Hi, Influenza Info can tell you the level of flu in each state or get you a list of states where the CDC has classified the level of flu as widespread.
+Would you like to get State Influenza Info or to know which states have widespread flu?";"
   <p>
-  User: "I would like a State flu report for Guam."
+  User: "I would like the Influenza Info for Guam."
   <p>
   Alexa: "The CDC reports that the flu is Widespread in Guam.
 Would you like the list of states where the flu is widespread?"